Our Nursery has three rooms all in the Lavender Courtyard:

 Of course, the wellbeing of each and every child is at the heart of everything we do.

 Our thorough, broad curriculum, covers the three Prime and seven Specific areas of the Early Years curriculum.
-Each week, we offer swimming, PE, French and Music lessons.
+Each week, we offer swimming, PE, French and Music lessons taught by our specialist teachers.
+In addition the children are offered a variety of extra-curricular activites such as yoga, tennis, ballet and football.
 All children in the Early Years Foundation Stage visit the library once a week where they can listen to stories and choose a book to share at home.